postmanlabs/labs-docs/v6/postman/collection_runs/debugging_a_collection_run.md

 warning: false
 ---

-Sometimes your collection tests fail, even when you expect them all to pass.
+Sometimes your Collection tests fail, even when you expect them all to pass.
 When failure occurs, you can debug your requests in two ways:

 * [Debugging using the Request and Response body](#debugging-using-the-request-and-response-body)
 * [Debugging using the Postman Console](#debugging-using-the-postman-console)